alissonsol/Archive/docs/faq.md

 ## Unanswered

 - What is the ultimate question of life, the universe, and everything?
-- Why all artifacts need to be in same namespace?
 - Is there a way for the DNS binding to dynamically update?
   - Need to investigate
     - [ExternalDNS](https://github.com/kubernetes-sigs/external-dns)